 Pickpockets: Like any popular destination, pickpocketing can be a problem.
 Wear a cross body purse and keep valuables zipped away, particularly on the tourist tram and in main squares.

-Have you been to Lisbon?
+Did this guide to Lisbon inspire you to visit?
 Share your experiences below!